 Should an apprentice’s record contain any spelling differences of forename or surname (i.e. Either between the apprentice basic information details and a piece of evidence, Or between two or more pieces of evidence), then supporting evidence should be provided explaining why there are differences present in the record.

 This supporting evidence can be of a similar structure to the above name change statements which should advise as to why there are naming differences, or why a spelling error exists, and confirm the correct spelling.
-The supporting evidence should be signed and dated by the apprentice and either the training provider or the employer.
+The supporting evidence should be signed and dated by the apprentice and the employer.